Ride on Time: Release

+Davoli tested "Ride on Time" in a club, but the audience responded poorly: "It was heartbreaking.
+The floor had 1,000 people dancing, and it cleared it."
+However, his bandmates assured him that it was "the wrong club".
 Black Box showed "Ride on Time" to numerous Italian record labels, but none were interested, feeling it did not match their markets.
-Finally, Davoli took it to Discomagic Records, who he said "would release almost anything".
+Davoli said the labels were more interested in hi-NRG records in the style of the British producers Stock Aitken Waterman, which they felt was dated.
+"Ride on Time" was eventually signed by Discomagic Records, who Davoli said "would release almost anything".

 Shortly after the track was finished, the British DJs Paul Oakenfold and Danny Rampling visited Italy looking for Italo house music.
 They heard an early pressing of "Ride on Time" in a record shop, purchased all the copies and brought them to England.
-Around the same time, the UK record label Deconstruction contacted Discomagic, interested in licensing Black Box's earlier track "Numero Uno", but it had been licensed to Beggars Banquet.
+Around the same time, the UK record label Deconstruction contacted Discomagic to enquire about licensing Black Box's earlier track "Numero Uno", but it had been licensed to Beggars Banquet.
 Instead, Deconstruction licensed "Ride on Time" and released it with no promotion, competing with the imported copies arriving in UK record stores.

-"Ride on Time" was included on Black Box's debut album Dreamland (1990).
+"Ride on Time" was included on Black Box's debut album, Dreamland (1990).
 In 2019, for the song's 30th anniversary, Black Box created a new mix in the style of a 1970s disco track.